Hendon Hooker, QB, Tennessee | NFL Draft Scouting Report

 Moreover, the Tennessee QB can sidestep rushers and effortlessly re-torque his hips to hit WRs on the scramble drill.
 As a runner, Hooker’s shown to effectively utilize his blockers to extend runs and manipulate defenders in space.

-As a processor, there are still questions Hooker has to answer.
-However, there are some positives to note in this department.
-Though he’s not a progression thrower, Hooker has shown to anticipate second-window throws and trigger as receivers pass behind defenders.
+Though he’s not a progression thrower, Hooker has shown he has the ability to anticipate second-window throws and trigger as receivers pass behind defenders.
 In that regard, he flashes quick processing and reaction to stimulus.
 Hooker’s also flashed the ability to read high-to-low and can process and react quickly to broken coverages.

-In the pocket, Hooker has the ability to remain composed and stay in-phase in the pocket while surveying windows.
-He’s poised at top of the drop and flashes the necessary willingness to stand in condensed spaces and deliver.
+In the pocket, Hooker has the ability to remain composed and stay in-phase while surveying windows.
+He’s poised at top of the drop, and flashes the necessary willingness to stand in condensed spaces and deliver.

 Taking it a step further, Hooker can sense rushers looping around, roll his shoulder to avoid contact, and roll up into open lanes.
 Mechanically, Hooker can square up his base to load and torque his hips ahead of throws.
 He’s also shown to snap into phase ahead of throws and correct his base quickly, planting his front foot accurately in the process.